GrupaZero/platform/readme.md

 ```

 ##### Environment Configuration.
- Copy .env.example as .env in root directory.
+ Copy .env.example as .env in root directory (only if manually cloned).

 ##### Setting the local domains
 For proper communication with the API is required to modify the hosts file in your OS.